galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >
 >    > ### {% icon question %} Question
 >    >
 >    > 1.
-Which percentage of reads mapped exactly once for both samples?
+What percentage of reads mapped exactly once for both samples?
 >    > 2.
 What are the other available statistics?
 >    >
 >    > > ### {% icon solution %} Solution